 Here at Champions Speakers, we have a range of cricket speakers who can offer their expert opinion and insight on the tournament and other issues surrounding the sport.

 In reality, it has been a mixed bag for England in the Champions Trophy.
 The competition has only been going since 1998 and for the first five editions was biannual but now takes place every four years.

-Traditionally England have struggled to make it past the knockout stages and even suffered a humiliating group stage elimination in 2006 finishing bottom of the group.
+Traditionally England has struggled to make it past the knockout stages and even suffered a humiliating group-stage elimination in 2006 finishing bottom of the group.
 However, in recent years their record has improved.
 Runners up twice at the last tournament in 2013 India beat them by an agonising five runs in the final.

 What does England need do to win?